fbpx

 4. Hiking shoes

 While at least one waterfall can be observed pretty much from Highway 1, the others require short hikes.
-If it's been raining in the area, the terrain could be wet, muddy and slippery, so sturdy hiking boots would be a good idea.
+If it's been raining in the area, the terrain could be wet, muddy, and slippery, so sturdy hiking boots would be a good idea.

 5. Poison ivy gear (optional)

 You could be hiking through woodsy areas, so in the summertime, bug repellent can be helpful.
-Be mindful of poison oak and poison ivy too.
+Be mindful of poison oak and poison ivy, too.
 If you know you're sensitive to these toxic plants, consider bringing poison ivy cleaners and medication.

-Cell phone service is spotty as well, so always let someone know where you are going in case of an emergency.
 Bringing water and food is also a good idea.
 Even during the day, it may sometimes be gloomy, so it couldn't hurt to carry a lightweight flashlight as well.

 Additional tips